Trend Report 2019/20 Part One

 Or consider the 15 ultra matte shades that make up the palette of Gris, a new paint brand from former make-up artist Liz Michael.
 Here an exquisitely curated solvent-free set of cloudy whites, smoky greys and Japanese-inspired indigo blues suggest a serene, as well as green, future.
 In particular, I predict that dark inky midnight blues and blue-undertoned dark browns will come to dominate, as they imply the solidity of black without its absoluteness, powerful yet dignified colours that project elegance and sophistication.
 A beacon perhaps for a more considered, and grounded, way forward?

 However, in perhaps a counter intuitive twist to all this streamlining and sustainability, furniture is getting decidedly chubbier.
 But then curvy, rounded and plump designs are the literal expression of comfort; when we seek solace, it is not to a stiff-backed chair that we intuitively turn.
-In times of strife we need to be able to sink deeply into our sofas and feel them cosset and surround us.
+In times of strife we need to be able to sink deeply into our sofas and feel them cosset and console us.
 Add to this the exponential rise of home cinema alongside home-working and the trend for deep, wide sofas as the modern home’s definitive work/play hub is nigh.
 So much so that even some of the resolutely trim’n’taut high-end Italian brands have taken a punt on the fat side.

 Following 2019s embrace of humble materials — plywood, cork, rattan et al — and in tandem with the above, will come an even more forceful rejection of the tight strictures and perfect polish of previous years.
 Epitomised by Ukranian design, something of an outlier on the design scene, it’s a rough-hewn style that favours uncomplicated styling, elemental materials and solid forms.